akhtyamovrr/plagchecker/README.md

 All these functions are implemented by plugins.
-There is detailed information about formats and requirements for each type of plugins in directories that contain implementations of these functions.
-To get information how to implement custom scripts, read 'README.md' of needed directory.
+There is detailed information about formats and requirements for each type of plugins in directories that contain implementations of these functions in _src_.
+To get information how to implement custom scripts, read _README.md_ of needed directory.

 ##Testing